-- 3.11.1 Clause 15 of the Bill amends the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, to further regulate the reporting to Parliament by the roleplaying Departments and institutions, instead of the Minister, in respect of the implementation of this Act. - 3.11.2 Clause 15 requires the individual accounting officers, namely the Directors-General: Justice and Correctional Services, Social Development and Health, the National Commissioner of the South African Police Service (SAPS), the National Commissioner of Correctional Services and the National Director of Public Prosecutions (NPA), each to include in the annual reports of their respective Departments or institutions to Parliament as referred to in section 40 of the Public Finance Management Act, 1999 (Act No. 1 of 1999), a separate part, setting out that Department's or institution's activities and role on the implementation of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007.

-- 3.11.3 At present, in terms of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, the Minister of Justice and Correctional Services (in practice his or her Director-General: Justice and Constitutional Development) is responsible for collating the reports of all the roleplaying Departments and institutions.
-The amendment is sought to facilitate the submission of the reports by the more appropriate various roleplaying Departments or institutions in this regard. - 3.11.4 Section 66 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, places an obligation on the Department of Health, the NPA and SAPS to develop training manuals.
+- 3.10.1 Clause 14 of the Bill amends the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, to further regulate the reporting to Parliament by the roleplaying Ministers in respect of the implementation of this Act. - 3.10.2 Clause 14 requires the roleplaying Ministers (the Cabinet members responsible for the administration of justice, safety and security, correctional services, social development and health) to submit separate reports to Parliament by no later than 30 September of each year on the implementation of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, by the Departments or institutions that fall within their portfolios.
+Clause 14 also requires the Ministers in question to report on the implementation of this Act to a committee or committees of Parliament, sitting jointly or separately as determined by Parliament. - 3.10.3 At present, in terms of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, the Minister of Justice and Correctional Services (in practice his or her Director-General: Justice and Constitutional Development) is responsible for collating the reports of all the roleplaying Departments and institutions.
+The amendment is sought to facilitate the submission of the individual reports by the roleplaying Ministers in this regard. - 3.10.4 Section 66 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act places an obligation on the Department of Health, the NPA and SAPS to develop training manuals.
 In terms of section 66(5)(b) of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, the relevant Cabinet members must every 12 months table a report in Parliament relating to the implementation of the training courses.
 In practice the annual reports also include reports on training.
-Therefore, to avoid an unproductive duplication of reporting, clause 16 seeks to delete section 66(5)(b) and add a new section 65(4) that stipulates that the annual report must contain a report on the implementation of training courses.
+Therefore, to avoid an unproductive duplication of reporting, clause 15 seeks to delete section 66(5)(b).
+Clause 14(b), however, adds a new section 65(4) that stipulates that the individual reports of the Ministers referred to in section 65(3) of the Act must report on the implementation of training courses.